DaDrummerthe1st/retrieve_specific_file_from_search_engines/README.md

 As of now no automatic virus search is conducted with this script and the ClamAV-application is not active.

+### Faulty files
+Some files are faulty.
+Chech for this is missing

+### TODO: Should've written it in OOP from start...

 Created in Ubuntu 24.04 with the help of [ChatGPT](https://chatgpt.com/share/68af8450-571c-800f-9125-dcdc9955f442).